The woman before me in a checkout line was returning a carton of cigarettes.

 Unable to conceal my approval of what was happening, I congratulated this young former smoker on her decision to break free from a bondage that had been holding her in its killing grip.

-Cecil Moe grew up on a ranch in Oregon.
-His early life was filled with love and security, but the deaths of his mother and younger sister changed everything.
-His father’s remarriage to a woman who physically and verbally abused him added to his problems and started him on the road to depression and alcohol dependency.
+My dear friend Cecil Moe grew up on a ranch in Oregon and his early life was filled with love and security, but the deaths of his mother and younger sister changed everything.
+His father’s remarriage to a woman who physically and verbally abused him added to his problems and started him on the road to depression and alcohol dependence.

-When the caring pastor opened his Bible, Cecil concluded there would be no help there, but when this concerned new friend began reading a Bible verse that Cecil’s mother had taught him as a child, he knew he was in the right place and responded in faith to the loving words being read to him, ending his long bondage to alcohol.
+When the caring pastor opened his Bible, Cecil doubted there would be any help there.
+But when this concerned new friend began reading a Bible verse that Cecil’s mother had taught him as a child, he knew he was in the right place and responded in faith to the loving words being read to him, ending his long bondage to alcohol.

-My friend’s encounter with God that night so changed him that he spent the rest of his life helping others find faith and freedom.
-For over half a century, Cecil carried on an active prison ministry, bringing hope to those in both physical and spiritual bondage.
-Retirement wasn’t in God’s plan for Cecil’s future.
-He was too busy setting people free.
-A movie has been made of his life that has taken his story of freedom through faith to thousands.
+After Cecil’s encounter with God that night in the minister’s home, he was so changed that he spent the rest of his life helping others find faith and freedom.
+He began a prison ministry to bring hope to those in both physical and spiritual bondage.
+His biographical film “Against All Hope” has taken his story of freedom through faith to thousands.

 Many former slaves have found freedom in faith.
-After trying self-help schemes without success, they’ve turned to God and discovered His power to break the chains that have bound them.
+After relying solely upon self-help schemes without lasting success, they’ve turned to God and discovered His promise keeping power to break the chains that have bound them.

-None of the above battleground issues may be relevant to your struggle to be free, but you understand bondage; here’s the good news — freedom is achievable!
+None of the above battleground issues may be relevant to your struggle to be free, but you understand bondage; something has you in its grip and you wonder how to be released from this life limiting addiction.

 This same bondage breaking power is available to you and me.

-Roger Campbell was an author, a broadcaster and columnist who was a pastor for 22 years.
-Reach us at firstname.lastname@example.org or on Facebook @yourfaithadventure.com.
+—Roger Campbell was an author, a broadcaster and columnist who was a pastor for 22 years.
+“Everywhere You Go There’s a Zacchaeus Up a Tree,” a book containing over one hundred of his best columns, is now available at your local or online bookseller.